 Adelphi Community Church, 11892 Gay Street

-Annual events include Community Yard Sales the 1st weekend in June and September, Car Show in September, Trick or Treat/Beggars Nite in October and Santa Claus at the Opera House in December.
+Annual events include: Community Yard Sale the 1st weekend in June, Trick or Treat/Beggars Night in October and Santa Claus at the Opera House in December.